 How much to pay for books in bulk

 Let’s say that all you know about a book collection is that it is a truly mixed lot with no other info to work with.
 You know enough to confirm they’re not romance novels or encyclopedias, but other than that – you’re buying blind.

 How much do you pay?

-Answering this single question will make you a lot of money.
+Answering this single question will make you a lot of money on Amazon.
 So here’s my answer…

 8 cents per book.